Get your FREE guide!

 Edi libedinsky 1bhp9zbphve unsplash scaled aspect ratio 1 1 Edi libedinsky 1bhp9zbphve unsplash scaled aspect ratio 1 1

-Welcome to The Global Digital Mindful Project, where a variety of approaches to support 21st century kids converge.
-The project’s mission is to build, disseminate, and promote education, policies, tools, and relevant information that helps parents, teachers, and caring adults to support, raise, and educate kids.
+Welcome to The Global Digital Mindful Project, where we work to support 21st century kids on their journey towards a better world.
+The project’s mission is to build, disseminate, and promote education, policies, tools, and relevant information that helps parents, teachers, and caring adults to support, raise, and teach kids.
 We rely on a comprehensive perspective of the unique circumstances of 21st century childhood to provide expert parent coaching, consultancy, and advisory services.

 Ben mullins je240kkjiua unsplash